 Recommended Maximum: 125 students excluding band (ideal size 50 – 75 students)

-Base fee to the school for minimum three classes participating: $3200 (includes artist fees, licensing and performance royalties)
+Base fee (for up to three classes participating): $3200 (includes artist fees, licensing and performance royalties)

 Additional classes involved: $1000 per class